Flashky/learn-unity/Animation - Sprite Sheet Animation.md

 2. Right click and select **Create / Animator Controller**.
 3. Finally, drag your previously created **Animation** asset into the flow diagram.

 **Remember:** *You can have multiple animations in your animator controller.
-It is a good idea togive a generic name to it, for example, Car or CarController, and then the animations might be named after CarTurning, CarBraking, etc...
+It is a good idea togive a generic name to it, for example, Car or CarController, and then the animations might be named after CarTurning, CarBraking, etc...*

+You can put two animations in the animation flow so one animation starts after the previous one finishes.

 ## 5. Adding the Animator Controller to the Game Object